ayush12gupta/model_zoo/cGAN/README.md

 ## Conditional GAN

 Generative adversarial nets can be extended to a conditional model if both the generator and discriminator are conditioned on some extra information y.
 We can perform the conditioning by feeding y into the both the discriminator and generator as additional input layer.
-In CGAN (Conditional GAN), labels act as an extension to the latent space z to generate and discriminate images better.
+In cGAN (Conditional GAN), labels act as an extension to the latent space z to generate and discriminate images better.
 Its structure can be shown as:

 ![GAN](https://golden-storage-production.s3.amazonaws.com/topic_images/23a36a66d85947c7a0fe4a2ced52914e.png)